This description is of "wild" tulips species. Smaller than their hybrids cousins, they also are much less demanding in terms of cultivation.

 Water my botanical tulip

-It may be necessary, at the resumption of vegetation and during flowering, to sprinkle copiously the tulips-in a well-drained soil.
+It may be necessary, when growth begins and during flowering, to sprinkle copiously the tulips-in a well-drained soil.
 For potted bulbs and indoors, water weekly during the growing season.
 Do not water after the flowering.

 Mulch my botanical tulip